stephensmalley/selinuxns/README.md

 This repository is merely for documentation and tracking [issues](https://github.com/stephensmalley/selinuxns/issues) associated with the SELinux namespaces support.
 The code all lives elsewhere in branches of other repositories as identified below.
 Slides from a presentation about this work can be found [here](https://static.sched.com/hosted_files/lssna2025/27/NamespacesforSELinux.pdf), and a recording is available [here](https://youtu.be/AwzGCOwxLoM).

 ## Getting Started
-Clone and build the working-selinuxns branch of my tree containing the SELinux namespace patches.
+Clone and build the working-selinuxns branch of my selinux kernel fork containing the SELinux namespace patches.

     git clone -b working-selinuxns https://github.com/stephensmalley/selinux-kernel